tomas-wood/full_vg_demo/README.md

 nvidia-docker build -t odellus/detectron_srvc:version10 .
 ```
 to build a local version of the detectron service (having trouble pushing to
 DockerHub because of a known [issue](https://github.com/docker/for-mac/issues/1396).
 4. Run `docker-compose up` to build the web server and pull the detectron
-and scene graph services from DockerHub.
+and scene graph services from DockerHub*.

+*This step is still untested.